dcppc/uncle-archie/src/tasks/Readme.md

 This class tries to stay as general as possible.
 It only defines one virtual method, `run()`.

+### `GithubTask` base class

+The Github Task base class defines convenience methods for tasks that are performing actions on Github.
+This base class can perform actions with the payload like checking if the payload is opening or syncing a pull request, getting the head commit of a pull request, or setting the status of a commit.

+### `PyGithubTask` base class

+The PyGithub Task base class extends the Github Task class.
+It adds a setup and tear down step to the constructor and destructor, respectively.
+These setup and tear down methods manage a virtual Python environment, in which all Python commands for this Task will be run.

 ### DCPPC-Inspired Base Classes